gvwilson/fiction/iffy/index.md

 "You hungry?"
 Mister Mishra asked as he spun the handwheel on the drill to lift the laser into its locking position.

-"No thanks---I brought," Iffy said, holding up the egg Aunt Naggie had given her.
+"No thanks—I brought," Iffy said, holding up the egg Aunt Naggie had given her.

 "Hm."
 Mister Mishra ran his fingers through his beard again.
 "Not much to grow on."

-"It'll do me fine."
+"It'll do me fine,"
+Iffy said more stiffly than she intended.
-Iffy nodded toward the laser drill as casually as she could.
+She nodded toward the laser drill as casually as she could.
 "You mind I try a couple of pieces while you're out?"

 Mister Mishra shook his head.